Youshido/context-form/doc/controlled-form.md

 # Controlled Form

-If you want to have a Controlled Form you simply need to pass `values props and the onChange props`
+If you want to have a Controlled Form you simply need to pass `values` prop and the `onChange` prop

 ```jsx
 // declare state